AnilK-Sharma/idmanagement.gov/_experiments/idfraud.md

 - [Digital Content Forgery](https://www.dhs.gov/sites/default/files/2023-06/23_0630_st_digital_forgeries_report_signed.pdf){:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - Digital content forgery technologies enable adversaries to create or manipulate digital audio, visual, or textual content, to distort information, undermine security and authority, and ultimately erode trust in each other and in our government.
 - [Facial Recognition](https://www.dhs.gov/publication/facial-recognition-technology){:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - Facial recognition technology is a contemporary security solution that automatically identifies and verifies the identity of an individual from a digital image or video frame.
 This technology can be compared to other biometric technologies, and used for a number of activities.
 - [FISMA](https://csrc.nist.gov/glossary/term/fisma){:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A U.S. law requiring federal agencies to protect information and information systems.
-- [Generative Adversarial Networks](https://www.nist.gov/publications/generative-adversarial-network-performance-low-dimensional-settings){:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A generative adversarial network is an artifi cial neural network with a distinctive training architecture, designed to create examples that faithfully reproduce a target distribution.
+- [Generative Adversarial Networks](https://www.nist.gov/publications/generative-adversarial-network-performance-low-dimensional-settings){:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A generative adversarial network is an articial neural network with a distinctive training architecture, designed to create examples that faithfully reproduce a target distribution.
 - [Hardening](https://csrc.nist.gov/glossary/term/hardening){:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A process intended to eliminate a means of attack by patching vulnerabilities and turning off nonessential services.
 - [Spoofing](https://csrc.nist.gov/glossary/term/spoofing){:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - The deliberate inducement of a user or resource to take incorrect action.
 Note: Impersonating, masquerading, piggybacking, and mimicking are forms of spoofing
 - [Iris Recognition](https://ucr.fbi.gov/fingerprints_biometrics/biometric-center-of-excellence/files/iris-recognition.pdf){:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - Iris recognition is the process of recognizing a person by analyzing the random pattern of the iris.